 You’re tight on space.
 If it’s between including key accomplishments from your recent job that would make a future employer say “You’re Hired!” and talking about your love for the beach… well, the answer is pretty clear there.

 Your hobbies aren’t related to your job search.
 Listen, I enjoy lifting dumbells in my living room while watching QVC and eating raw cookie dough.
 That doesn’t mean either of those things are going on my resume, for now

 You don’t want to talk about it.
 Some of our hobbies and interests are more personal.
 Like perhaps my love for QVC should be instead of talking about that on the internet… If you don’t want someone to say “Hey, this is interesting, tell me more about that,” during an interview, just skip it.

 Okay, friends.
 That’s all she wrote about the interest section on your resume.
 Key takeaways here – this section can be very helpful, just use it strategically!

 And now if you want to keep rolling with your resume makeover, head over to this post on writing your resume summary.
 Not to be biased, but it’s a good one!

-Or head straight for my favorite resume templates to take the formatting off your plate and get right to the good stuff.
+Or download one of my favorite resume templates right now to take the formatting off your plate and get right to the good stuff.